-The shampoo made my hair feel soft and clean – however my scalp did end up feeling a little bit dry and slightly taut after washing.
+The shampoo made my hair feel soft and clean – however, my scalp did end up feeling a little bit dry and slightly taut after washing.
 Some of you may want to use a conditioner.
-That said, compared to some of the coal tar stinkers I’ve smeared on my head it was excellent.
+That said, compared to some of the coal tar shampoos I’ve smeared on my head, it was excellent.

 Jason Tea Tree Normalizing Shampoo focuses on the essential oil tea tree for the therapeutic properties.
 Tea tree, also known as Melaleuca, is a natural compound found in a shrub native to Australia that is known for its high concentration of anti-bacterial and anti-fungal properties.
 These qualities are the ones responsible for removing bad bacteria and fungi on the scalp, and since dandruff is essentially a form of fungal infection, it can help rid the scalp of dry flakes and normalize the natural balance.

 This shampoo also uses grapefruit extract, another anti-bacterial and anti-fungal, to get rid of dry flakes and dandruff.